LoopKit/loopdocs/docs/loop-3/add-cgm.md

 The Dexcom G5 and G6 require

 * Dexcom app must be running on the Loop iPhone and be paired to an active transmitter
-* User must enter that active transmitter ID in the located indicated by the red rectangle in the graphic below
+* User must enter that active transmitter ID in the location indicated by the red rectangle in the graphic below
-* Do not enter your share credentials
+* Do not enter your Share Credentials (should say tap to set)
 * Do not add the transmitter ID to Loop first

 ![interface to add transmitter ID for Dexcom](img/loop-3-setting-add-dexcom.svg){width="300"}